shossain-21/Account-Management-System/README.md

 ## The Challenges I Faced

 Coming from a competitive programming and C# background, I had little to no exposure to Razor Pages or stored procedures.
-I didn’t know how to structure pages, handle user roles, or even build forms that talk to SQL.

-Honestly, I felt lost at first — but I started breaking the problem down one piece at a time.
+Previously, I had worked with Entity Framework, ADO.NET + LINQ and had some basic knowledge of the .NET Core MVC framework.
+Working with Razor Pages and Stored Procedures — both being new to me — was initially challenging, but it pushed me to understand deeper aspects of request handling, server-side rendering, and direct database interaction using parameterized queries.
+Over time, I became comfortable with defining and executing stored procedures, binding data to Razor Pages, and organizing logic in a cleaner, more maintainable way.
+This experience has significantly expanded my understanding of full-stack development within the .NET ecosystem.

 ## My Approach

 Instead of rushing, I focused on building one feature at a time:

 1. **Authentication & Roles** — using ASP.NET Identity and custom roles (Admin, Accountant, Viewer).
-2. **Chart of Accounts** — created a dynamic account system using a stored procedure and ADO.NET.
+2. **Chart of Accounts** — created a dynamic account system using stored procedures (spCreateControl, spCreateSubSidiary) and ADO.NET.
 3. **Voucher Module** — built forms to save journal/payment/receipt vouchers in multi-line format.
 4. **No LINQ** — all data access is raw ADO.NET with `SqlConnection`, `SqlCommand`, and stored procedures.